 It is, therefore, imperative to bring the supplier base to a manageable level in order for procurement organization to do an effective job of managing supplier performance.
 Furthermore, a poorly managed supply base presents many supply line risks.
 Suppliers who have marginal performance, limited plant capacity or inadequate financial capability all present ongoing risks to a company’s supply chain and as such systematic elimination or replacement of these suppliers is warranted.
 For these reasons, a procurement organization has vested interest in taking necessary steps to ensure the supplier base is not only comprised of highly capable suppliers but also remains consistently at manageable levels.
 Companies have used some or all of the following approaches to rationalize their supply bases:

 Some companies would arbitrarily slash the number of suppliers to half in size or even a lower number as mandated by the senior management.
 They often have poorly defined supplier reduction criteria and perform this task in a haphazard manner much like a shot gun approach to the problem.
 As a result, they end up eliminating good with the bad to the detriment of the company’s supply chain.
-While this might be the quickest way to achieve the objective of supply base reduction, this is a flawed strategy nonetheless that should be avoided altogether or executed with pragmatism.
+While this might be the quickest way to achieve supplier optimization, this is a flawed strategy nonetheless that should be avoided altogether or executed with pragmatism.

-Typically 20% of the suppliers’ factor for 80% of the company spends dollars because they have a history of dependability or buyers are used to doing business with them.
+Typically, 20 percent of suppliers factor for 80 percent of company spending.
+A history of dependability goes a long way.
 Some companies use this factor as a criterion to reduce the supplier base by eliminating lower tier of those 80% suppliers who receive smaller share of the business.
 One obvious disadvantage of this approach is that some really competent suppliers get eliminated merely because they were getting a smaller share of the business dollars.
 On the other hand, suppliers getting bigger share of the business may not necessarily be the best performers in one or more categories.
 As such, this approach requires care and due diligence to avoid getting blind-sided.

 Many suppliers have expertise in one or more categories or groups of purchased items like machined parts, sheet metal parts, cables & harnesses, electronic components and or PCBs to name a few.
 They are leaders in those categories and as such logical choice for keeping them in the supply base.
 However, sometimes a supplier would be doing business across two or more categories while they are best only in one category.
 Accordingly, they can be retained as prime source in one category and back up source in the other categories.

 Some suppliers have unique capabilities to manufacture highly critical products that others cannot produce.
 These suppliers are essential to business success and as such must remain in the supply base.
-That being said, procurement organizations should always try to develop one or more back up sources in efforts to limit or eliminate reliance on the sole or single sources.
-Additionally, a sole source is often associated with inherent risks of price escalation and supply line disruption if their single location plant is damaged due to a catastrophic event.
+That being said, never rely on a sole vendor for your procurement.
+Instead, have backup sources and eliminate the risk of monopolized vendors in your system.
+Ultimately, a sole vendor brings risks including price escalation and supply line disruption.
+If they take damage to their single location, it’s game over for you.

 Interestingly, some suppliers do not receive a single purchase order for months or years, yet they continue to remain on the vendor base.
 Generally, this happens when a purchasing organization doesn’t have enough time or resources to efficiently manage the vendor database.
 It is imperative to identify and delete such suppliers from the database or replace them with good reliable suppliers.
-Vendor data base should be checked regularly to weed out dormant and duplicate suppliers in order to maintain the integrity of supplier base.
+You need to check vendor data regularly to weed out dormant and duplicate suppliers.
+This helps you maintain the integrity of supplier base.